-“There are many investors looking at their portfolio and finding that the level of income it has been generating is too low, so they’re thinking about moving a portion of their portfolio to income-producing stocks,” says Scott Offen, co-manager of Fidelity® Equity Dividend Income (FEQTX) and Fidelity® Strategic Dividend & Income® Fund (FSDIX).
+“There are many investors looking at their portfolio and finding that the level of income it has been generating is too low, so they’re thinking about moving portions of their portfolios to income-producing stocks,” says Scott Offen, co-manager of Fidelity® Equity Dividend Income (FEQTX) and Fidelity® Strategic Dividend & Income® Fund (FSDIX).

 “If investors are going to add income and incremental risk to their portfolio with dividend-paying equities, they should do so in the most thoughtful manner possible," continued Offen.
 "Backward-looking screens and passive strategies can help, but can also leave investors exposed to risk and potentially to underperformance.
 I think the best way to seek stock dividends is a forward-looking strategy focused on finding future dividend growth.”

-If you simply took a combination of the top 20% of S&P 500® Index companies by dividend yield and low debt, measured by net debt to equity, and invested in each stock equally, you would have outperformed the index by an average 260 basis points (2.6 percentage points) a year from December 1990 to June 2011.
-But you would also have lived through considerable ups and downs, outperforming the index in only 11 of the 20 years.
-(See the graph to the right.)
+If you simply took a combination of the top 20% of S&P 500® Index companies by dividend yield and low debt, measured by net debt to equity, and invested in each stock equally, you would have outperformed the index by an average 243 basis points (2.6 percentage points) a year from December 31, 1990 to December 31, 2013.
+But you would also have lived through considerable ups and downs, outperforming the index in only a little more than half (54%) of the years from 1990 to 2013 (see the graph on the right.)